 - Site values: Land that serves as a business site or house seat prove to sell higher on the open market.

 Improvements to the Land

 - Residential: All factors will be considered, including quality, location, the age of the home and its physical condition.

 - Commercial: With such fluctuating factors as a fluid economy and expansion or reduction of business enterprises, the commercial appraiser is faced with a radically changing spectrum of variables.
-Features that the assessor will consider before reaching a final valuation include: Location and the flow of traffic, the cost of construction, potential use, economic influences, and deterioration of structures.
+Features that the assessor will consider before reaching a final valuation include but are not limited to: Location and the flow of traffic, the cost of construction, potential use, economic influences, and deterioration of structures.

 - Water and Sewer Hookups: Please note that these are always assessed as improvements to the land.

 A general reassessment is necessary to ensure that current property assessments reflect an accurate value of what property is truly worth.
 Countywide general reassessment cycles are mandated by Virginia state law (Code of Virginia: § 58.1-3201, § 58.1-3252.).
 This is a normal function of government that exists in every locality in the Commonwealth of Virginia.
 In addition, Article X, Section One of the Virginia Constitution states that “All property…shall be taxed.
 All taxes shall be levied and collected under general laws and shall be uniform upon the same class of subjects within the territorial limits of the authority levying the tax.”
 Many Supreme Court decisions have supported the requirement for uniformity.